Dave Grusin and the NY-LA Dream Band

 Dave Grusin and the NY-LA Dream Band is an album by American pianist Dave Grusin released in 1984, recorded for the GRP label.
+The album was released in Japan by JVC as Dave Grusin and Dream Orchestra Live at Budokan.
 The album was recorded live in Tokyo, Japan, at Budokan.
 The album reached No. 4 on Billboard's Jazz chart.